 On occasion of this year’s 50th anniversary, the Institute for the History of the German Jews (IGdJ) published a digital source edition on “Key documents of German-Jewish History”, which was launched during the “Historikertag” (51st Biennial Meeting of German Historians) in Hamburg.

-The digital source edition, which is funded by the German Research Foundation (DFG), illustrates central thematic aspects of Hamburg's Jewish history from the Early Modern Period to the present.
+The digital source edition illustrates central thematic aspects of Hamburg’s Jewish history from the Early Modern Period to the present.
 The editorial team understands Hamburg hereby as a model for broader developments and questions of German-Jewish history.

 In order to extend the edition, the IGdJ is looking for scholars who are interested in presenting and discussing questions and findings from their research by using a concrete historical source.